isomerpages/nparks-gardening/_get-involved/Allotment Gardens.md

 		<div>
 			<details>
 				<summary>Can I get refund of my TOL once I have made payment?</summary>
-				<p>It is important to read all Terms and Conditions of the Temporary Occupation Licence (TOL) document.
+				<p style="margin-top: 0px">It is important to read all Terms and Conditions of the Temporary Occupation Licence (TOL) document.
 The TOL, once paid, is non-refundable. </p><br>
 			</details>
 			<details>
 				<summary>Can I just pay the fee for 1 year? </summary>
-				<p>The allotment garden plot is leased on a 3-year basis.
+				<p style="margin-top: 0px">The allotment garden plot is leased on a 3-year basis.
 You will need to pay for 3 years at the start of your leasing period.</p><br>
 			</details>
 			<details>
 				<summary>Will I get a refund if I need to end the lease before the third year?</summary>
-				<p>No refund will be given if you decide to terminate the Licence before the lease expires. </p><br>
+				<p style="margin-top: 0px">No refund will be given if you decide to terminate the Licence before the lease expires. </p><br>
 			</details>
 			<details>
 				<summary>When must I pay for the plot and what is the payment mode?</summary>
-				<p>A Letter of Offer will be sent to all successful applicants via email from NParks.
+				<p style="margin-top: 0px">A Letter of Offer will be sent to all successful applicants via email from NParks.
 Payment mode will be by bank transfer to an NParks bank account or by PayNow to NParks.
 The details will be provided in the Letter of Offer.</p><br>
 			</details>
 		</div>
 	</li>